 EcoDistricts' CEO Rob Bennett will kick off the 2017 EcoDistricts Summit with a warm welcome to conference attendees from across the globe.
 He'll get you grounded in the mission and vision of the EcoDistricts movement, and the important role the annual Summit plays in building the market for neighborhoods for all in Atlanta, North America, and beyond.

 OPENING KEYNOTE: NATHANIEL SMITH, FOUNDER AND CHIEF EQUITY OFFICER (CEqO/CEO), PARTNERSHIP FOR SOUTHERN EQUITY

-The Beloved Community – How Atlanta Can Create Equitable Neighborhoods for All
+The Beloved Community – How Atlanta Can Create Equitable, Sustainable Neighborhoods